BancBoston Ventures

 Series C in 2000

 HotRail is an internet infrastructure company founded in 1993 and headquartered in California.
-Specializing in the development of advanced high-speed interconnect technologies, the company offers solutions that include smart switched fabrics.
-As a fabless semiconductor firm, HotRail focuses on mixed signal and complex digital logic design, providing innovative products to enhance connectivity for its clients.
+It specializes in developing advanced high-speed interconnect technologies and smart switched fabrics for its clients.
+As a fabless semiconductor company, HotRail focuses on mixed signal and complex digital logic design, providing innovative solutions that enhance connectivity and data transmission in various applications.

 Prologic